alekseyt/vscode-two-monokai/README.md

 * Good contrast
 * ~~Bugs fixed, PRs merged, etc~~

-Focuses mostly on editor colors, the rest are defaults (default dark or something).
+Focuses mostly (but not entirely) on editor colors, the rest are defaults (default dark or something).
 Inspired by [One Monokai][] theme, but instead of blending One Dark and Monokai, it blends default dark, Monokai Dimmed and Monokai.

 [One Monokai]: https://github.com/azemoh/vscode-one-monokai